The Great Locomotive Chase: Plot

 The raiders try to stop their pursuers but only slow them down.
 The raiders arrive at the first bridge and attempt to burn it down by lighting a boxcar and setting the brake it so as to prevent it from being moved.
 Fuller disables the brake and the Texas pushes the car out, leaving the bridge intact.
 With the General out of wood and water and unable to continue, Andrews decides to stop and fight, but before they can, Confederate cavalry from Ringgold approach, sent by General Leadbetter after Fuller got a telegraph sent ahead of the raiders.
 Fuller arrives and reclaims his train as the raiders, having failed in their mission, flee into the wilderness and try to make it back home.

 Over the next week, the raiders are hunted down and captured.
 The group is transferred from jail to jail across the south, ultimately learning that they have been found guilty and are to be hanged soon.
-One day, while in their cell in Atlanta, one of them manages to break the group's chains.
-They plan to escape the next morning.
+One day, while in their cell in Atlanta, one of them manages to break the group's chains, and they plan to escape the next morning.
 All men make it over the wall of the jail yard except Andrews and Campbell, who stay behind to fight off their captors.
 Eight of the raiders, including Pittenger, manage to escape while the rest are recaptured.
 Before his execution, Andrews requests a final visit from Fuller, who begrudgingly shows up.
 Andrews expresses hopes that Fuller will not hold a grudge for deceiving him, acknowledging that they both fought in their own ways.
 Andrews laments that he will not live to see the end of the war, when both sides come together and shake hands.
-He asks Fuller if they could do so instead.
-Fuller obliges, marking the end of their war and putting Andrews at peace.
+He asks Fuller if they could do so instead, and Fuller obliges, marking the end of their war and putting Andrews at peace.

 On March 25, 1863, the eight surviving raiders are summoned to the US War Department and are brought before War Secretary Edwin Stanton to receive the first Medals of Honor.
 Stanton says that their perished comrades will also receive the Medal of Honor posthumously, with the exception of Andrews who is ineligible due to being a civilian operative (also excluding William Campbell).
 Pittenger thanks Stanton on behalf of all of the raiders.